SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    Overall, the SkyWater130 PDK is an essential resource for IC designers seeking to leverage the capabilities of the SkyWater 130nm process technology.
 Its comprehensive set of files, libraries, and guidelines streamline the design process and facilitate the creation of high-quality integrated circuits.

+   > *You can refer to skywater130 manual [here](https://skywater-pdk.readthedocs.io/en/main/)*

    ## Analysis of NMOS and PMOS
+  In this section we would start with our analysis which focuses on the characterization of NMOSFET (N-channel Metal-Oxide-Semiconductor Field-Effect Transistor).
+This section provides a comprehensive understanding of the NMOSFET and its current-voltage (I-V) characteristics.

+This section includes a characterization circuit for the NMOSFET, which allows for the measurement and analysis of its behavior.
+This circuit facilitates the determination of key parameters such as threshold voltage, transconductance, and drain current.

+Additionally, we will explores the I-V characteristics of the NMOSFET.
+By varying the gate-to-source voltage (Vgs) and drain-to-source voltage (Vds), the current flowing through the NMOSFET can be observed and analyzed.
+This characterization helps in understanding the device's conduction behavior, including the saturation region, linear region, and pinch-off region.

+   In this sec
-   In this section we would start with our analysis of MOSFET for which we will be using the basic 1.8v model, there are also lot of models other than this which can be used depending on our purpose but for our analysis we will be going with this particular model only.
+   we will be using the basic 1.8v model, there are also lot of models other than this which can be used depending on our purpose but for our analysis we will be going with this particular model only.